 '''

 First Python program

 import time

-print('Welcome to your first Python program.')
+print("Welcome to your first Python program.")

-input('Press enter to exit the program.')
+input("Press enter to exit the program.")

-print('Bye!')
+print("Bye!")

 time.sleep(2)

 '''

 Once you have saved this file, open the console, navigate to the directory you saved the file and enter python firstprogram.py.
-Finally, run the program in IPython by first launching IPython, and the using %cd to change to the location of the program, and finally executing the program using %run firstprogram.py.
+Finally, run the program in IPython by first launching IPython, and the using %cd to exec(compile(open('filename.py').read(),'filename.py','exec'))